 Can you give an illustration as to how these statutes work?

-Now, imagine discovery of the malpractice doesn’t occur until December 2, 2014.
-Once the malpractice is discovered (four years after the action at issue), the statute of limitations still allows two years to file a suit.
+Now, imagine the malpractice discovery doesn’t occur until December 2, 2014.
+Once the malpractice is discovered (four years after the action at issue), the statute of limitations allows two years to file a suit.
 The statute of repose, however, is seven years.

-Consequently, if discovery of the malpractice occurs on December 15, 2017, the statute of repose prevents a suit.
-This is because more than seven years has passed.
-This is true even though the parties did not know about the malpractice and therefore could not have filed suit before.
+Consequently, if the discovery of the malpractice occurs on December 15, 2017, the statute of repose prevents a suit.
+This is because more than seven years have passed.
+This is true even though the parties did not know about the malpractice and could not have filed suit before.

 My attorney says I have no cause of action.
 Can’t she file a tolling agreement to investigate further?